JJ2PNX/FlukeNIC/README.md

 ### 1. Hardware
 Currently, no pre-assembled units or kits are available.
 Please build from the PCB.
 PCB fabrication files (UnitA/B.zip) are for JLCPCB.
-All necessary design materials are in the hardware directory.
+All necessary design materials are in the *hardware* directory.

 ### 2. Firmware
 To program the ESP32, you’ll need to set up the ESP-IDF environment.
-Git clone and 'idf.py build' in the firmware directory, then download to the ESP32 using a USB-C cable.
+Git clone and *idf.py build* in the *firmware* directory, then download to the ESP32 using a USB-C cable.
 Once written, future updates can be done via OTA.

 ---